Narrative

 Upper Foyer, Tramway, Glasgow

-The display has been curated by acclaimed Scottish author and poet Jenni Fagan and features up to 180 works entered from Scotland into the 2017 Koestler Awards.
-The exhibition includes paintings, sculpture, needlecraft, nail art, printmaking, woodcraft, audio, animation and writing.
+The display was curated by acclaimed Scottish author and poet Jenni Fagan and featured around 180 works entered from Scotland into the 2017 Koestler Awards.
+The exhibition included paintings, sculpture, needlecraft, nail art, printmaking, woodcraft, audio, animation and writing.

-The project is supported by the National Lottery through Creative Scotland, with additional support from the Robertson Trust.
+The project was in partnership with Tramway Gallery, and was supported by the National Lottery through Creative Scotland, with additional support from the Robertson Trust.